nathan-judges/dukestreet/PRD.md

 Home Screen Installability: Enable the "Add to Home Screen" prompt.

 6.3.
 Form Submission & Email Sending
-Server-Side Endpoint: Create a Next.js API Route (or Route Handler in app/api) to securely handle form submissions.
-This endpoint will receive form data (Name, Email, Message).

-Email Sending Service: Integrate with a third-party Email API service (e.g., Resend, SendGrid's free tier, Mailgun's free tier).

-The API route will use the chosen service's SDK to send an email to a predefined recipient (e.g., info@dukestudio.com).
+Approach: For a pure React setup with low cost, email submission will be handled via a client-side email service.

+Recommended Service: Consider services like EmailJS (https://www.emailjs.com/) or Web3Forms (https://web3forms.com/).
+These services allow sending emails directly from client-side JavaScript without requiring a custom backend server.

+Functionality: Upon submission, the form data will be sent to the chosen email service's API.

-Security: Ensure API keys for the email service, and the recipient email address, are stored securely as environment variables (e.g., in .env.local for development and configured in Vercel for production).
-They must never be hardcoded or exposed on the client-side.
-The AI should prompt for these if not provided.
+Security: API keys for the chosen client-side email service should be stored as environment variables (e.g., REACT_APP_SERVICE_ID, REACT_APP_TEMPLATE_ID, REACT_APP_PUBLIC_KEY if using Create React App, or VITE_SERVICE_ID if using Vite).
+While client-side keys are inherently public, these services typically rate-limit and provide security features.
+The AI must ensure these are correctly configured as environment variables and not hardcoded.

-Form Validation:

-Client-side HTML5 validation (required, type="email").

-Server-side Validation: Implement robust server-side validation within the API route to sanitize and validate input before sending the email.
-Return appropriate HTTP status codes (e.g., 400 Bad Request for invalid input, 500 Internal Server Error for server issues).
+Server-side Validation (via Service): The chosen email service may offer some level of server-side validation or spam filtering.
+The AI should leverage these features if available.

 6.4.
 Development & Deployment
+Project Setup: The project should be initialized using a standard React tooling, such as Create React App (CRA) or Vite.

 Version Control: GitHub repository.

-Hosting: Vercel for deployment.
+Hosting: Vercel for deployment (Vercel can host static React apps).

-Image Optimization: Utilize Next.js's next/image component for all images to ensure optimal loading and responsiveness.

-Font Optimization: Use Next.js's next/font for efficient loading of web fonts.
+Image Optimization: Implement responsive image handling (e.g., using srcset, sizes, or a React-specific image optimization library if suitable) as next/image is not available.

+Font Optimization: Implement custom font loading (e.g., via CSS @font-face rules in globals.css or a dedicated font utility) as next/font is not available.

 Code Quality: Configure ESLint and Prettier for consistent code style and quality.

 Favicon & App Icons: Include appropriate favicon and various app icons for PWA and general browser display.

-Custom 404 Page: Create a custom "Page Not Found" (404.tsx or not-found.tsx) page.
+Custom 404 Page: Implement a custom "Page Not Found" component for routing errors.

-Sitemap & Robots.txt: Generate sitemap.xml and robots.txt files for basic search engine guidance.
+Sitemap & Robots.txt: Generate sitemap.xml and robots.txt files for basic search engine guidance (may require manual generation or a build script).

 6.5.
 Project Structure & Naming Conventions
 The AI should adhere to the following project structure and naming conventions for consistency and maintainability:

 Root Level:

-src/: Main application source code (preferred over root-level components).
+src/: Main application source code.

-public/: Static assets (images, favicons, manifest.json).
+public/: Static assets (images, favicons, manifest.json, index.html).

-.env.local: Environment variables (for local development).
+.env or .env.local: Environment variables (for local development).

 PRD.md: This Product Requirements Document.

 Inside src/:

-app/: Next.js App Router specific files.

-app/layout.tsx: Root layout component.

-app/page.tsx: Homepage component.

-app/api/: Directory for API Routes (Route Handlers).

-app/api/contact/route.ts: For the contact form API endpoint.
+App.tsx: Main application component.

+index.tsx: Entry point for React rendering.

-components/: Reusable UI components.
+components/: Reusable UI components (e.g., HeroSection.tsx, Navbar.tsx, ContactForm.tsx).

 hooks/: Custom React hooks.

 utils/: General utility functions (e.g., helper functions, data formatting).

-styles/: Global styles (e.g., globals.css for Tailwind imports, or any custom CSS beyond Tailwind config).
+styles/: Global styles (e.g., globals.css for Tailwind imports, custom font CSS).

 Naming Conventions: